-"Knowledge and the flow of information are key to what a university does - and while wisdom and ideas are powered by people, the processes, technology and information need to be in place to support our vital work." brought unprecedented levels of change.
+"Knowledge and the flow of information are key to what a university does - and while wisdom and ideas are powered by people, the processes, technology and information need to be in place to support our vital work."
+The first century of the third millennium has brought unprecedented levels of change.
 With each passing day new horizons of knowledge emerge, combining with the relentless evolutions and revolutions of technology, bringing changes and opportunities to the way we work.
 Distributed business models for learning, teaching and research are accelerating the need for collaboration both internally and with the increasingly inter-connected global community, while the expectation for operational excellence in our services drives the focus on continuous improvement.